top of page

 Develop the Concept

 First, think about why you are creating this document.
 What do you want the reader to know about you the instant they begin scanning for information?
 Envision what emotion you want to convey.
 Do you want to highlight that you are organized and professional?
 Maybe you want to share your wholesome and chaotic side?
-Relate that concept for the content you create and your online presence.
+Relate that concept to the content you create and your online presence.
 You want this document to highlight your strengths as a creator so that you can secure brand deals.
 It needs to clearly communicate your talent and brand.
 Once you have direction based on the ideals you want to convey, you will be better prepared to decide things like tone of language, typefaces*, color, and visual hierarchy.

 Clean and Easy